By Dr. John Murray

-Dr John Murray is the chairperson of the board of directors of the Iona Institute, and is a lecturer in theology in DCU.
+Dr. John Murray is Chairman of the Board of Directors of The Iona Institute, and is a lecturer in Theology at Dublin City University.